atiksh0225/master-chief-junior/README.md

-This recipe is for an eggless chocolate sponge cake.
+This recipe is for an eggless chocolate cake.